zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_timers.rst

 to the thread that uses the timer.

 Any number of nanokernel timers can be defined.
-Each timer is a distinct variable of type :c:type:`struct nano_timer`, and is referenced using a pointer to that variable.
+Each timer is a distinct variable of type :cpp:type:`struct nano_timer`, and is referenced using a pointer to that variable.
 A timer must be initialized with its user data structure before it can be used.